Children’s writing competition for ages 4 – 14

 National Young Writers’ Awards

 For the past nine years, Explore Learning has been inspiring children to write, from the young authors in the making to those a little more reluctant.
-This year we’re celebrating real life heroes, from firefighters and paramedics to teachers and parents.
-We’re inviting children to tell us a story, in 500 words or fewer, about a hero!
+This year we celebrated real life heroes, from firefighters and paramedics to teachers and parents.

 Are you a teacher?